subvisual/subvisual.com/src/posts/2015-07-06-why-subvisual/index.md

 ---
+highlight: false
-path: /59-why-subvisual/
+path: 59-why-subvisual
-title: "Why Subvisual?"
+title: Why Subvisual?
+categories:
+  - inside-subvisual
 author: joao-ferreira
 date: 2015-07-06
 cover: cover.jpg
+intro: Rebranding our company was our biggest challenge yet.
+Figuring out how to convey our values and ambitions through a new brand while honouring our roots was frightening.
 tags:
   - design
-intro: "Rebranding our company was our biggest challenge yet.
-Figuring out how to convey our values and ambitions through a new brand while honouring our roots was frightening."
 ---

 Rebranding our company was our biggest challenge yet.
 Figuring out how to convey our values and ambitions through a new brand while honouring our roots was frightening.